 Annual Return Deadline - What To Do Next?

 Every Irish Limited Company is required to submit an Annual Return (a form B1) to the Companies Registration Office (CRO) each year.
-An Annual Return outlines the company’s information, such as company directors, company secretary and shareholders.
+The Annual Return outlines the company’s information, such as names of directors, company secretary and shareholders.
 All Annual Returns (except the first one) required up to date financial statements to be filed with it.

-Annual Returns are very important because failure to file the form B1 on time will mean your company faces fines up to €1,200 and loss of your audit exemption.
+Annual Returns are very important because failure to file the form B1 on time will mean your company faces fines up to €1,200 per year as well as losing of your audit exemption.
 These are large additional costs that can easily be avoided!